 ●Obtain history for possible smoke exposure including both personal and second-hand smoke.
 (See "Prevention of smoking initiation in children and adolescents" and "Secondhand smoke exposure: Effects in children".)

 ●Review sleep history.
 Sleep duration and quality is an emerging cardiovascular risk factor.
 Specifically, obstructive sleep apnea is a risk factor for CVD and is discussed separately.
-(See "Assessment of sleep disorders in children" and "Obstructive sleep apnea and cardiovascular disease".)
+(See "Assessment of sleep disorders in children" and "Obstructive sleep apnea and cardiovascular disease in adults".)

 ●Review the family history for premature CAD (ie, heart attack, treated angina, interventions for CAD, stroke, or sudden cardiac disease in a male parent or sibling before 55 years of age, or a female parent or sibling before 65 years of age).
 The NHLBI guidelines suggest that the family history for premature CVD be reviewed at the prenatal or first visit, and again at routine visits at 3 and 10 years of age.

 ●Measure blood pressure.
 Age- and height-specific blood pressure percentiles may be determined using calculators for girls (calculator 3) or boys (calculator 4).
 (See "Evaluation of hypertension in children and adolescents".)

 ●Measure weight and height and calculate body mass index (BMI).
 BMI and BMI percentiles may be determined using linked calculators for girls (calculator 1) or boys (calculator 2).
 (See "Measurement of growth in children".)